devlyn37/Daypass/README.md

 5. Send this address an NFT from the airdrop page.

 6. On the mint page you just connected your social wallet to, hit the mint button!
+    - You're gonna see the paymaster address appear in the input, that's a little hackathon local storage magic for the purposes of the demo

 7. Voila, you just created a smart account via socials, then minted an NFT, all while paying zero gas because you hold a daypass!